 It is certainly reasonable to believe the testimony recorded by those eyewitnesses is in fact true.
 Those witnesses lived in a time without technology or motorized equipment, in a land occupied by a powerful foreign army.
 The political, religious, and military leaders had all the power, all the resources, and a strong desire to discredit and dispel the witnesses' story of resurrection.
 Most religions are based on a set of ideas or someone's claim they had a vision or special message.
 When someone makes a claim like that it is hard prove if it is true or false.
 Christianity is different.
 It is based on the event of Jesus' resurrection; perhaps hard to believe, but if false it is easy to disprove.
-If that small group of powerless witnesses were not telling the truth about Jesus resurrection the authorities surely would have been able to convince one of them them to expose the lie and coverup.
-Or, they would have used their power to find and present as evidence Jesus' dead body, or a badly beaten Jesus that never actually died.
+If that small group of powerless witnesses were not telling the truth about Jesus resurrection the authorities surely would have been able to convince one of them them to expose their lie and coverup.
+Or, they would have used their power to find and present as counter evidence Jesus' dead body, or a badly beaten Jesus that never actually died.
 That evidence would have ended Christianity immediately!
 But they were not able to do that because He had returned to life from death.
-As many as 500 people at one time saw him alive, before he asended up to heaven in the plain view of witnesses.
+Many people saw him alive, including 500 at one time, before he asended up to heaven in the plain view of witnesses.
 Within days thousands were believing in his resurrection and declaring him their lord and king.
 They realized Jesus resurrection from the dead changes everything, and it compels us to change our own beliefs and allegiance today.

 All those original witnesses were tortured and went to their death, in most cases death by execution, still declaring they had seen the resurrected Jesus.
 No one would do that if their story was not true.
 This Easter celebrate by considering that story and its implications for yourself.
 Please click here for more information.